If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 The Canada Labour Code requires employers to make it clear that sexual harassment will not be tolerated and to have a plan for responding to reports.
 If someone makes a complaint, the code requires employers to conduct an investigation and take steps to make the workplace safe.

 The Work Place Harassment and Violence Prevention Regulations require all employers to have sexual harassment policies and programs.
 This is often a single document.
-Think of it as a guide for how sexual harassment or violence will be dealt with and what to expect if you report sexual harassment at work.

 The workplace policy says how your employer will prevent or reduce the risk of workplace harassment and violence.
 It also says how complaints can be made and how the employer will investigate complaints.
 The program is the more detailed plan of how the policy is put into practice.
-It says how to report workplace harassment and violence and describes the process for responding to complaints.
+It describes how to report workplace harassment and violence and the process for responding to complaints.

 Employers must create a general health and safety program about the prevention of hazards in the workplace and the education of employees on health and safety issues.
 Employers must also ensure that the policies and programs are made available to all employees.